nirasha-nelki/sentimentAnalyzer/README.md

 ## Overview

-This project is an approach on how to invoke the sentiment analysis models using Spring Boot.
-It's built using Spring Boot and provides [some features or functionalities your project offers].
+This project is an approach on how to invoke sentiment analysis models using Spring Boot.
+It's built using Spring Boot, and upon calling the endpoint, it returns the sentiment score and other metadata.

 ## Prerequisites